Easter around the World: EFL Classroom Activities

 On the Greek island of Corfu, people throw earthenware pots and pans filled with water out of their windows onto the street.

-In Poland, Easter Monday is celebrated as a water festival.
+In Poland, Easter Monday is celebrated as a water festival known as Wet Monday.
 If you walk the streets you’ll be soaked with buckets, balloons and water pistols.

 In Bermuda, people traditionally fly kites on Good Friday.
 These kites are hexagonal or octagonal in shape to incorporate a cross structure.
 Fish and hot cross buns are enjoyed throughout the holiday.
 On Easter Sunday, you can attend sunrise services on beaches around the island.

-Believe it or not, these are just a few ways people around the world celebrate Easter!
+Believe it or not, these are just a few Easter celebrations from around the world!

 Please note: Easter is a religious holiday.
 As such, be mindful of the situation you are teaching in.
 It might not be appropriate or relevant to discuss Easter in your classroom.
 But if you think it is a suitable idea for your classroom, here are some of our favourite ideas: